fpereiro/dale/readme.md

 ### Setup

-We wrap the entire file in a self-executing lambda function.
-This practice is usually named *the javascript module pattern*.
-The purpose of it is to wrap our code in a closure and hence avoid making our local variables exceed their scope, as well as avoiding unwanted references to local variables from other scripts.
+We wrap the entire file in a self-executing anonymous function.
+This practice is commonly named [the javascript module pattern](http://yuiblog.com/blog/2007/06/12/module-pattern/).
+The purpose of it is to wrap our code in a closure and hence avoid making the local variables we define here to be available outside of this module.
+A cursory test indicates that local variables exceed the scope of a file in the browser, but not in node.js.
+Globals exceed their scope despite this pattern - but we won't be using them.

 ```javascript
 (function () {